Symbian9/qmapshack-doc-wiki/DevelopingDocumentation.md

     rendered to "~~xxx~~" ("strike through").
 This clause is also accepted when locally rendering _Markdown_ files to HTML using script `Make.sh` or using `make doc`.

-[^2]:
-    If you inspect HTML code created locally via script `Make.sh` or via `make doc`, you will notice that all header identifiers are in fact missing the "`markdown-header-`" prefix.
-However, when viewing the documentation online at the Bitbucket server, Bitbucket will invariably generate HTML code for your browser where all header identifiers contain this prefix.
-Thus you'll have to use this prefix in your URLs, too, or these URLs will only take you to the top of the file but not to the fragment identifier when you click them in the online documentation (alternativly you can also run `./Make.sh -n` or `make nav` which will fix your broken fragment identifiers in your `*.md` files).

 ## Dos and Don'ts